dDragun/FinalProject/README.md

 2017-09-17.
 Data arrangement completed.
 Next plans are: 1.
 Display South Korean land into divided areas with specific mark.
 2. Analysis data with Python.

+2017-09-18.
+After trying and trying to draw line graph to display my data.
+I couldn't successfully get the graph I want.
+I tried to seperate my data into many terms.
+And then, I tried to use acesending number instead of real date number.